How to Read an Electrocardiogram (EKG/ECG)

 The more familiar you are with different rhythms, the easier interpretation becomes.
 Don’t forget your colleagues are great resources as well; let them know you are working on your 12 lead EKG interpretation skills and ask them to save interesting tracings for your review.

+A favorite EKG interpretation resource is ECG Interpretation Made Incredibly Easy.
 I also really like websites that let you practice rhythm strips and EKG interpretation for free like PracticalClinicalSkills.com.

 Trust your gut; nurses have great intuition skills—don’t be afraid to ask questions and seek more information when you feel something isn’t right.